The Maxwell Compactness Property in Bounded Weak Lipschitz Domains with Mixed Boundary Conditions: Notation, preliminaries and outline of the proof

 \subsection{Outline of the proof}

 Let $(\om,\Gamma_{\tau})$ be a weak Lipschitz pair for a bounded domain $\om\subset\rt$.

-\begin{itemize} \item As a first step, we show with elementary arguments $ \Hoctom = \cHoctom $, i.e., for the $ \Ho $-spaces the strong and weak definitions of the boundary conditions coincide. \item In the second and essential step, we construct various $ \Ho $-potentials on simple domains, mainly for the half-cube $ \Xi$ from \eqref{halfcube} with the special boundary conditions \eqref{halfcubegn}, i.e.,
+\begin{itemize} \item As a first step, we show by elementary arguments $ \Hoctom = \cHoctom $, i.e., for the $ \Ho $-spaces the strong and weak definitions of the boundary conditions coincide. \item In the second and essential step, we construct various $ \Ho $-potentials on simple domains, mainly for the half-cube $ \Xi$, see \eqref{halfcube}, with the special boundary conditions \eqref{halfcubegn}, i.e.,